 One criticism of the WH-1000XM3 was the inability to connect to more than one device simultaneously.
 This has been rectified for the WH-1000XM4 thanks to their new ‘Multipoint’ feature which was enabled in a firmware update released shortly after their launch.
 You're now able to switch between two Bluetooth-connected devices.

 Sony has also focused on getting the WH-1000XM4 to sound clearer during voice calls.
 They use something Sony refers to as Precise Voice Pickup technology, where the headphones control the mics and use signal processing to make voices sound clearer and more precise.
 And it works.
 We feel that voices sound more vivid when using the new headphones.

-Sony has been making waves in the noise-cancelling headphones market for a few years now, and it claims the WH-1000XM4 are able to cancel out more midrange and high-frequency sounds than ever before.
+Sony has been making waves in the noise-cancelling headphones market for a handful of years now, and it claims the WH-1000XM4 are able to cancel out more midrange and high-frequency sounds than ever before.
 Its HD Noise Cancelling Processor QN1 uses a brand new algorithm and works in tandem with a new Bluetooth System on Chip (SoC).
 Together, they are able to constantly monitor audio and noise signals, plus the relationship between the speaker drivers and your ears.
 This is all happening in real-time, a first for Sony headphones, and the technology is claimed to give greater control over how the noise-cancelling performs.